HbkFaouzi/Currency-converter/README.md

 # Currency-converter
-Python can be used to develop this simple graphique user interface (GUI) application.
+Python can be used to develop this simple graphical user interface (GUI) application.
 This project is about building a currency converter that will allow you to convert currencies from one unit to another, such as converting USD into XOF or EUR.

 The application design will be straightforward, focusing on the primary function, which is converting units.
 With Tkinter, the Tk GUI toolkit can be used.